Personal Finance Tips for Injured Plaintiffs

 There are some expenses that are necessary (food, housing, utilities, etc.) and some that can be cut or delayed (entertainment, clothing, eating out, etc.).
 The easiest way to cut expenses is by looking at the latter.

 Cook!
-Only spend $20 per week / person on food
+Only spend $20 per person per week on food

 One of the easiest ways to save money is by cooking for yourself instead of eating out or buying frozen items.
-You should be able to spend less that $20 / person in a household per week and stay full and healthy.
-Remember that if you want to cook regularly, keep it simple, flavorful, and fast.
+You should be able to spend less than $20 per person per week and stay full and healthy.
+Remember, if you want to cook regularly, keep it simple, flavorful, and fast.

-Cooking for the week can be an extremely effective way to reduce the amount of time you spend preparing.
-If you spend one hour each weekend cooking, you can have meals for the entire week easily.
+Cooking for the week can be an extremely effective way to reduce the amount of time you spend preparing meals.
+If you spend one hour each weekend cooking, you can easily have meals for the entire week.

 Focus on flavor — spices like garlic or seasoned salt can go a long way and make just about anything taste good.